 - The opportunity for substantial maximum contributions (over $300,000 per beneficiary in many state plans)

 For many, funding a child’s college education is a major priority.
 However, it’s important not to do so at the expense of your own retirement assets.
 PNC can help you manage and prioritize your various financial goals.

 Visit a professional in your local branch or

-The College Board estimate of average cost of tuition and fees for the 2016–2017 school year.
+The College Board estimate of average cost of tuition, fees, room and board for the 2017–2018 school year.